russellballestrini/russell.ballestrini.net/content/pages/russell.ballestrini.resume.rst

 |

  Linux, AWS, RDS, MongoDB, EC2, CloudFormation, I was loaned out to help build out DevOps solutions for several of our most high profile customers.

-I was the full package, I would work with a single PM & speak & integrate directly with the customer engineering teams to accelerate project momentum.
+ The full package, would work with a single PM & speak & integrate directly with the customer engineering teams to accelerate project momentum.

 **FireEye** - *Remote, 07/2014 - 05/2016* - DevOps Engineer

  Launched FireEye's SaaS offerings running on AWS.
 (TAP, FIC, and CTI projects)

  * Botoform_: Architect infrastructure on AWS using YAML.
  * s3p_: Use AWS S3 as a release pipeline.

  Linux, AWS, RDS, EC2, NodeJS, Load Balancing, DNS, nginx, TLS, loaned out to various high inititive teams to build out DevOps solutions for several of our most high profile customers internally & externally.

 |